ONLINE WOOD DESIGN, BUILD, AND CODE COURSES

 The Institute’s 140+ contemporary course offerings have been carefully constructed by design and engineering professionals.
 Find continuing education courses on mass timber, carbon, sustainable forestry, codes, design & building science, interiors, decks, and more.
-Many courses have been approved for credit by the AIA, AIBD, GBCI, ICC, and NCSEA after meeting their rigorous standards for the course material.
+Many courses have been approved for credit by the AIA, GBCI, ICC, NCSEA, and others after meeting their rigorous standards for the course material.

 All courses are free to explore and learn.
 The SLB and its partners are adding new course content regularly, as well as taking steps to provide ongoing project support and drive building conversions from other building materials to wood.

-The SLB’s funded programs focus on education extends beyond the Wood Institute, with more than 115,700 hours of education taken by professionals in 2020 – a 7% increase year-over-year.
+The SLB’s funded programs focus on education extends beyond the Wood Institute, with more than 108,000 hours of education taken by professionals in 2021.

 Through a new partnership with the Association of Collegiate Schools of Architecture (ASCA), the SLB has launched several new education offerings, including the Timber in the City: Urban Habitats Competition, the Timber Education Prize, and a new higher education digital resource library.

 - Timber in the City: Urban Habitats Competition